moodyjmz/basic-listing/README.md

 This is just to experiment with iron-list.

+The image caching bit is not really a good idea and just done because.... meh, can't catch and just wanted to see what happened.

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.